mapa17/manuelpasieka.com/content/en/services.md

 As an experienced Full-Stack ML Engineer, I can support you not only in the development of new models but in the design of system architecture and a technology stack that fits your needs.
 Building of cloud solutions that enable model training, deployment, and monitoring at scale.

 \
-Did I spawn your interest, or do you have any questions or want to know more?\
+Did this spawn your interest, do you have any questions or want to know more?
+\
 Drop me an email at hello@manuelpasieka.com